Two GitHub pages hosting the web app are available:

 Refer to UM2237 to learn how to install and use STM32CubeProgrammer.

-The P2P Server application demonstrates a bidirectional Bluetooth® LE communication between a client and a server.
+The P2P Server application demonstrates bidirectional Bluetooth® LE communication between a client and a server.
 The P2P Server interface proposes a set of buttons to interact with the connected device.
-A reboot panel is available only if a P2P Server service with the reboot OTA characteristic is detected on the device (see the Firmware Update Over The Air section to have more information related to OTA).
+A reboot panel is available only if a P2P Server service with the reboot OTA characteristic is detected on the device (see the Firmware Update Over The Air section for more information about OTA).

 Step 1.
 Power on the STM32WBA board with the P2P Server application flashed and activate Bluetooth® on your machine.